-I was recently asked by my one of our client if they should go for hand dryers or paper towels hence this article.
+I was recently asked by my one of our client if they should go for hand dryers or paper towels in their office washrooms hence this article.

 This is an age-old argument and there are plenty of reasons for installing Hand Dryers in the washrooms.
 But the problem is that there are very good reasons for having paper towels in the washrooms as well!

 So, which is best?
 Let’s look at it.

 An example of an office with 50 staff using hand towels would on average spend £731 - £1200 (depending on the cost of towels) over a year.

 The total cost of energy efficient hand dryer using 2-4 watt/hours in the same scenario as above would cost £14- £28 a year to run plus the one-off cost of a hand dryer which can be anywhere from £99 to £900.

 So, here the consumer benefits greatly from installing hand dryers!